tabassumk-analytics/Loan_Default-Risk-Analysis/README.md

 **Key Business Insights**

-**Income remains the strongest indicator** of loan acceptance — high-income customers are more likely to be approved or apply.
+Income remains the strongest indicator of loan acceptance — high-income customers are more likely to be approved or apply.
-**Education level and online usage** also show slight positive influence on loan status.
+Education level and online usage also show slight positive influence on loan status.
-**Credit card usage (CCAvg)** correlates with income and may serve as a proxy for financial engagement.
+Credit card usage (CCAvg) correlates with income and may serve as a proxy for financial engagement.
-**Age distribution is balanced**, so age is not a discriminatory feature in loan approval.
+Age distribution is balanced, so age is not a discriminatory feature in loan approval.
-**Mortgage values vary widely**, but do not strongly affect loan outcomes without additional features.
+Mortgage values vary widely, but do not strongly affect loan outcomes without additional features.
-**Outliers must be handled carefully** to avoid skewing model predictions.
+Outliers must be handled carefully to avoid skewing model predictions.

 **Business Recommendations**